miZye/AngularSocketIO-Example-Server/README.md

-# Angular 6 with socket.io Example Server-Side
+# Angular 6 with socket.io Example Server

 This is the server side from an example, which combines Angular with socket.io .
 It runs socket.io to communicate with the angular client.